-Gross margin, operating margin, adjusted EBITDA, and distributable cash flow are non-GAAP financial measures and are discussed under "Management's Discussion and Analysis of Financial Condition and Results of Operations - How We Evaluate Our Operations."
+Gross margin, operating margin, and adjusted EBITDA are non-GAAP financial measures discussed under "Management's Discussion and Analysis of Financial Condition and Results of Operations - How We Evaluate Our Operations."
+(1)

 Plant natural gas inlet represents the volume of natural gas passing through the meter located at the inlet of a natural gas processing plant, other than in Badlands, where it represents total wellhead gathered volume.
-(1)

-(3) Plant natural gas inlet volumes include producer take-in-kind volumes, while natural gas sales exclude producer take-in-kind volumes
+Plant natural gas inlet volumes include producer take-in-kind volumes, while natural gas sales exclude producer take-in-kind volumes.

-- These volume statistics are presented with the numerator as the total volume sold during the quarter and the denominator as the number of calendar days during the quarter. - Export volumes represent the quantity of NGL products delivered to third-party customers at our Galena Park Marine terminal that are destined for international markets.
+These volume statistics are presented with the numerator as the total volume sold during the quarter and the denominator as the number of calendar days during the quarter.
+(2)

+Export volumes represent the quantity of NGL products delivered to third party customers at our Galena Park Marine terminal that are destined for international markets.
 Includes the impact of intersegment eliminations.

-NM Due to a low denominator, the noted percentage change is disproportionately high and as a result, considered not meaningful.
+Due to a low denominator, the noted percentage change is disproportionately high and as a result, considered not meaningful.